gcbel/greentrail/README.md

 ## Usage

 The website is temporarily unavailable, but the repo can be cloned locally to see functionality.
+See instructions above.

 From the Home page, users can choose to navigate to a "Locations" page or a "Login" page.